Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 While there are many choices on the market for carrier oils, they don’t all measure up in terms of fat content and bio-availability.
 We aren’t just looking for any fat, but more specifically, saturated fats.

-While the majority of experts are in agreeance that too many saturated fats in our diets are bad for us, when it comes to a great carrier oil for CBD, this is something where the higher the number, the better.
+While most experts agree that too many saturated fats in our diets are bad for us, when it comes to a great carrier oil for CBD, higher is actually better.

-These are the most common types of carrier oils that you’ll see in the CBD industry.
+These are the most common types of carrier oils you’ll see in the CBD industry.

 MCT Oil and CBD

 MCT oil is far and away the most popular CBD carrier oil for a few different reasons.
 One, its saturated fat content is very high, around 80%.
-Two, it is virtually orderless and tasteless, making it ideal for all sorts of applications.
+Two, it’s virtually odourless and tasteless, making it ideal for all sorts of applications.

 MCT stands for medium-chain triglycerides.
 These fat chains are short in length, and because of their small molecule size, they absorb easily into the body.
-When it comes to CBD, the smaller the molecule, the easier you absorb it.
+When it comes to CBD, the smaller the molecule, the easier your body absorbs it.
 This is why nano-CBD has become so popular over the last few years; the particles are much smaller than regular CBD.

-MCT’s break down directly in the liver, bypassing the usual route through the digestion system.
-Your body is then able to utilize it quicker than other oils.
+MCTs break down directly in the liver, bypassing the usual route through the digestive system.
+Your body is then able to use it quicker than other oils.

 MCT oil is derived mainly from coconuts, although it is sourced from palm trees as well; this is highly damaging to the environment.
 MCT oil has a shelf life of around two years; you can extend this if properly stored.